fracz/coffeelint-forbidden-regex/README.md

 Example
 -----------

-If you want to reject `cosole.log` or `console.err` calls, add it as forbidden regular expression for coffeelint:
+If you want to reject `console.log` or `console.err` calls, add it as forbidden regular expression for coffeelint:

     "forbidden_regex": {
         "module": "coffeelint-forbidden-regex",